 A cafe con leche is also Cuban espresso with milk.
 However, a cafe con leche is equal parts of espresso and milk.
 In the morning, it’s great for dipping Cuban bread in.

-The History of Espresso in Cuba
+Uncovering the History of Espresso in Cuba

 Cuban coffee is a type of espresso originating in the Caribbean island nation.
 It has been an essential part of Cuban culture since its introduction to Cuba back in 1820 by French entrepreneurs who owned cafes and roasting shops at the time.